Special Issue, October 6 and 8, 2010

 October 6 | October 8

-We found our sample, plus a few large examples of a more typical Boletus edulis, one white chanterelle, some Honey Mushrooms, a Boletus rubripes, various Cortinarius, a few Amanita muscaria, old Sulfur Shelves, more Phaeolus schweinitzii, Dead Men's Feet, Neolentinus ponderosus, Pholiota aurivella, plus an unidentified fuzzy conk., among many others.
+We found few large Boletus edulis, one white chanterelle, some Honey Mushrooms, a Boletus rubripes, various Cortinarius, a few Amanita muscaria, old Sulfur Shelves, more Phaeolus schweinitzii, Dead Men's Feet, Neolentinus ponderosus, Pholiota aurivella, plus an unidentified fuzzy conk., among many others.

 Below are some of the new pictures taken: